biiwide/track1-chatter/README.md

 server, it's going to look for the routes associated with the `app` variable and use those to decide how to handle HTTP requests.

-Let's stop the server by going back to the terminal and holding the Control and letter c keys down at the same time, "Control-c".
+Let's stop the server by going back to the terminal and pressing `<Ctrl>-C`.

 ### git